MailTape/MailTape-v1/_posts/2023-02-05-Lecomte-de-Brégeot.md

 Sarah: **"**The latest track from Yannick, a collaboration with queer icon Violet Chachki and Canadian artist Allie X. I heard this intoxicating synthwork poking through the mists of a Brooklyn nightclub and was instantly obsessed.
 The velvet vocals against such punchy basslines and intricate synthwork are retro-timeless and surprising at the same time.**"**

 ## [Cakes da Killa](https://cakesdakilla.bandcamp.com/), Sevndeep - Sip of My Sip
 Sarah: **"**Off of the latest album from Cakes da Killa, Svengali.
 Cakes da Killa is doing inspiring work for crossovers in hip hop, house, and ballroom scenes.
-This latest album is such a melange of different movements, from rousing to meditative, even featuring a shift to more r&b energy in Drugs Du Jour and Luv Me Not (Reprise).
+This latest album is such a melange of different movements, from rousing to meditative, even featuring a shift to more jazz/r&b energy in [Drugs Du Jour](https://cakesdakilla.bandcamp.com/album/svengali) and [Luv Me Not (Reprise)](https://cakesdakilla.bandcamp.com/album/svengali).
 A delight to listen through.**"**

 ## [Wajatta](https://wajatta.bandcamp.com/) - Marmite
 Sarah: **"**So much momemtum in this track buildup, especially with these percussives :) The vocals of Reggie Watts and John Tejada are so dynamic, at times speaking/whispering between accents, singing riff melodies, even making percussive sounds; in vibrant conversation and collaboration with the track underlays.**"**